Electrical & Computer Engineering

 Department of Mechanical Engineering

-Research DescriptionProfessor Bamieh's research interests are in the general area of Control and Dynamical Systems, as well as the applications of systems and feedback techniques in several physical and engineering systems.
-Aside from basic research on the theory of Robust and Optimal Control, his group carries out several research activities including the theory of quantum control, distributed control and dynamical systems, shear flow transition and turbulence, and the use of feedback in thermoacoustic energy conversion devices.
+Research DescriptionMy research interests are in the general area of Control and Dynamical Systems, as well as the applications of systems and feedback techniques in several physical and engineering systems.
+Aside from basic research on the theory of Robust and Optimal Control, I also work in the areas of networked and multi-agent systems, distributed control and dynamical systems, shear flow transition and turbulence, and the use of feedback in thermoacoustic energy conversion devices.

 BiographyBamieh joined the College of Engineering faculty in 1998, prior to which he was with the department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
-Professor Bamieh is a Fellow of the IEEE, an IEEE Control Systems Society Distinguished Lecturer, a past receipient of the IEEE Control Systems Society G. S. Axelby Outstanding Paper Award, the AACC Hugo Schuck best paper award and a National Science Foundation CAREER award.
+Professor Bamieh is a Fellow of the IEEE, an IEEE Control Systems Society Distinguished Lecturer, a past receipient of the IEEE Control Systems Society G. S. Axelby Outstanding Paper Award (twice), the AACC Hugo Schuck Best Paper Award and a National Science Foundation CAREER award.